Eco-anxiety: an overwhelming fear of ecological disaster, or exactly what we need to be feeling if we are going to take action on climate change?

 Another curious thing about eco‐anxiety is how many ways there are to feel it.
 Whilst it starts with an anxiety as we ‘wake up’ and learn more about the ecological crisis, it is not just felt as anxiety alone.
 We often first feel afraid or horrified about the threats that humanity is facing, but then can feel depressed, powerless and despairing that the problem seems so big.

-Then there is the understandable confusion about the ‘declaration of a climate emergency’ followed by actions that suggest the complete opposite (if it was an emergency – wouldn’t we stop cutting down trees for example?).
+Then there is the understandable confusion about the ‘declaration of a climate emergency’ followed by actions that suggest the complete opposite – if it was an emergency – wouldn’t we stop cutting down trees?

 Many people feel angry and betrayed that the businesses, richest people and governments of the world are failing to take urgent action and work together to deal with this global threat.
 Sometimes people become numb and disconnected and shut down all their feelings because it all just feels too much.